andrewnguonly/Lumos/README.md

 ## Multimodal

 Lumos supports multimodal models!
-Images that are present on the current page will be downloaded and bound to the model for querying.
-See examples [here](./docs/multimodal.md).
+Images that are present on the current page will be downloaded and bound to the model for prompting.
+See documentation and examples [here](./docs/multimodal.md).

 ## Reading
 - [Local LLM in the Browser Powered by Ollama](https://medium.com/@andrewnguonly/local-llm-in-the-browser-powered-by-ollama-236817f335da)